strangehurst/PNML.jl/docs/src/structure/defaults.md

   - inscription: return one(`Int`), one(`Float64`), or singleton multiset of same sort as adjacent place's sorttype with value of first(elements(sort)).
   - condition: return `true`, or `BooleanConstant(true)`

-The _ISO/IEC 15909-2_ specification and the RelaxNG Schemas state 'natural numbers' and 'non-zero natural numbers'.
+The _ISO/IEC 15909-2_ standard and the RelaxNG Schemas state 'natural numbers' and 'non-zero natural numbers'.
 I choose to also allow continuous values to support nonstandard continuous and hybrid valued Petri Nets.
 Makes generating default values more interesting.

 Determine type of `Number` to parse with [`number_value`](@ref) by using [`value_type`](@ref).